 Make it happen:

-College is a great time to learn and try new things, but don’t feel pressured to have to pursue all five of the suggested opportunities.
+College is a great time to learn and try new things, but don’t feel pressured to pursue all five suggested opportunities.
 It is best to choose only activities that you are genuinely interested in.
-Do know, however, that if you explore maybe three of the five opportunities above, you will be more likely to be engaged in your future career and increase your ability to network.
-High technical skills, high engagement, and networking will help prepare you for a long prosperous career.
+However, if you explore maybe three of the five opportunities above, you will be more likely to be engaged in your future career and increase your ability to network.
+High technical skills, engagement, and networking will help prepare you for a long prosperous career.

 Note 1: The Korn/Ferry International poll results are widely quoted on the internet, but the results could not be found on the Korn/Ferry website.